 - Armed Farces: It's a story about the incredible heights (or depths) military bureacracy can reach, only slightly exaggerated.

-- Belligerent Sexual Tension: The first half of the movie is one long extended vitriolic argument between the main characters, right up until they confess their love.
+- Belligerent Sexual Tension: The first half of the movie is basically one extended vitriolic argument between Henri and Catherine, right up until they confess their love.

 - Disguised in Drag: Henri resorts to dressing as a woman to get on the ship with his wife.